yk1002/CarND-Traffic-Sign-Classifier-Project/README.md

 Inspecting sample images
 -----
-I grouped training samples by class first, and then draw the first image of each class with the number of samples for the class as a caption.
-Please take a look at images following the third cell of the IPython notebook.
+I grouped training samples by class first, and then draw the first image of each class with the number of samples in the class as a caption.
+The result looks like this:

-One thing immediately noticeable by looking at the result is sample imbalance.
+[visualization]: ./examples/visualization.png "Visualization"
+![alt text][visualization]

 Some classes have as many as ten times more samples than others.
-This may not be an issue, depending on if the relative frequency of samples reflects how frequently those traffic signs are encountered on the German roads.
+This sample imbalance may not be an issue, depending on if the relative frequency of samples reflects how frequently those traffic signs are encountered on the German roads.

 Preprocessing data